mviereck/x11docker/README.md

 _Rather special options reducing security, but not needed for regular use:_
   - `--sudouser` allows `su` and `sudo` with password `x11docker`for container user.
     If an application somehow breaks out of container, it can harm your host system.
 Allows many container capabilities that x11docker would drop otherwise.
-  - `--cap-default` disables x11docker's container security hardening and falls back to default container capabilities as provided by the backends docker, podman or nerdctl.
+  - `--cap-default` disables x11docker's container security hardening and falls back to default container capabilities as provided by the backends docker or podman.
     If an application somehow breaks out of container, it can harm your host system.
   - `--init=systemd|sysvinit|openrc|runit` allow some container capabilities that x11docker would drop otherwise.
     `--init=systemd` also shares access to `/sys/fs/cgroup`.
 Some processes will run as root in container.